Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 The splice point conditioning in [[=DASH-IFad=]] are defined as follows:

-   1. Option 1 Slice conditioned packaging: Both a fragment boundary and a SAP 1 or SAP 2 (stream access point) at the splice point.
+   1. Option 1 (splice conditioned packaging): Both a fragment boundary and a SAP 1 or SAP 2 (stream access point) at the splice point.
-   2. Option 2 Splice conditioned encoding: A SAP 1 or SAP 2 stream access point at the frame at the boundary.
+   2. Option 2 (splice conditioned encoding): A SAP 1 or SAP 2 stream access point at the frame at the boundary.
-   3. Option 3 Splice point signaling: Specific content conditioning at the splice point.
+   3. Option 3 (splice point signaling): Specific content conditioning at the splice point.

 This specification requires option 1 or 2 to be applied.
 Option 2 is required